Ricky Manning

-Early years
+Early life

 Manning played high school football at Edison High School in Fresno.

+Playing career

-College career
+College

 Manning started 45 consecutive games for UCLA, which ranks as the second longest streak in school history.
 His 13 interceptions tie him for seventh all-time among Bruin players.
 In addition, he made first-team All-Pac-10 for his last three years.

-Professional career
+Professional

 Carolina Panthers

-Manning was taken in the third round (82nd overall) of the 2003 NFL Draft by Carolina.
+Manning was taken in the third round (82nd overall) of the 2003 NFL draft by Carolina.
 His first pick came in only his second game, as he intercepted Atlanta Falcons quarterback Doug Johnson.
 With injuries to the secondary, Manning eventually took over a starting role.
 His first interception to be returned for a touchdown came against the New York Giants.
-But he will be forever remembered by Panther fans for his performance during the 2003-04 NFL playoffs.
+But he will be forever remembered by Panthers fans for his performance during the 2003-04 NFL playoffs.
 In the NFC Divisional game against the St. Louis Rams, Manning's timely interception of Marc Bulger set up the game-winning touchdown to propel the Panthers into the NFC Championship game against the Philadelphia Eagles.
 There, Manning made a permanent mark on Panther history by intercepting Donovan McNabb three times en route to the Panthers' victory.
 Manning became the first rookie to win Defensive Player of the Week honors twice in the same postseason.
 As of 2017's NFL off-season, Manning's 4 postseason interceptions in 2003 remain franchise records for both a career and single season, as do his 3 interceptions in the Philadelphia game.

 During the Panthers' injury-riddled 2004 season, Manning helped anchor a defense that ranked first in the league in interceptions.
 Against the Rams, Manning and teammate Dan Morgan picked off two passes each, the first game where a pair of teammates had a pair of interceptions in three years.

 Chicago Bears

 Ricky became a restricted free agent in the following offseason, and the Bears signed him to an offer sheet on April 21.
-The Panthers declined to match Chicago's offer, and received a third round pick (88th overall, later used to select James Anderson) from the Bears in the 2006 NFL Draft.
+The Panthers declined to match Chicago's offer, and received a third round pick (88th overall, later used to select James Anderson) from the Bears in the 2006 NFL draft.
 Manning intercepted five passes during the 2006 season.
 He intercepted two passes from Matt Hasselbeck, and later returned an interception for a touchdown against the Minnesota Vikings during week thirteen.
 He also had an interception during the Divisional Playoffs against the Seattle Seahawks.

 Manning saw minimal playtime during the 2007 season, and was used at nickelback.
 He later worked with the team's third string defense, and tutored Danieal Manning, who would eventually replace him as the team's nickelback.
-On August 26, 2008, the Chicago Bears released Ricky after a two-year stint.
+On August 26, 2008, the Chicago Bears released Manning after a two-year stint.